viamrobotics/docs/docs/installation/rpi-setup.md

 ![Raspberry Pi Imager window showing "Set Hostname" and "Enable SSH" both selected.](../../installation/img/rpi-setup/imager-set-ssh.png)

-If you decide to use password authentication method: click on `Use password authentication`.
+If you decide to use the password authentication method: click on `Use password authentication`.
 If you scroll down, you have the option to change the username, then to set a password:

 ![Raspberry Pi Imager window showing the "Set username and password" option is selected.](../../installation/img/rpi-setup/imager-set-passwordauthentication.png)